qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use Case 2 - Two-Qubit-Randomized-Benchmarking/README.md

 # Two-Qubit Randomized Benchmarking

-Author: Maximilian Zanner

-*Important note: The code in this folder has not been tested in an actual experiment.
-The code serves as an example and is written for a specifically tailored setup and software environment.
-When adapting the code to run on your device, make sure to adjust the relevant functions and parameters and do not hesitate to contact QM Customer Success!*

 ## Introduction
 Two-Qubit Randomized Benchmarking (RB) has become a popular protocol that allows to experimentally quantify the performance of a quantum processor by applying sequences of randomly sampled Clifford gates and measuring the average error rate.
 Due to its universality it has been implemented in various qubit platforms such as trapped-ions [^1], NMR [^2], spin [^3] and superconducting qubits [^4].
 Two-Qubit RB can be challenging to implement with state-of-the-art control electronics because of the necessity to sample from a large Clifford gate set.
 The Clifford group consists of 11520 operations [^4] and contains the single qubit Clifford operations (576), the CNOT-like class (5184), the iSWAP-like class (5184) and the SWAP-like class (576).
-In this use-case example we introduce an implementation on the OPX+ {'client': '1.1.3', 'server': '2.60-5ba458f'} using the current version (2023, July) of the generic [TwoQubitRb](https://github.com/qua-platform/qua-libs/blob/2qb-RB-usecase/Quantum-Control-Applications/Superconducting/Multiple%20Flux%20Tunable%20Transmons/Use%20Case%202%20-%20Two%20Qubit%20Randomized%20Benchmarking/two_qubit_rb/TwoQubitRB.py) class.
+In this use-case example we introduce an implementation on the OPX+ {'client': '1.1.3', 'server': '2.60-5ba458f'} using the current version (2023, July) of the generic `TwoQubitRb` class.
 The implementation exploits the [baking](https://github.com/qua-platform/py-qua-tools/blob/main/qualang_tools/bakery/README.md) tool to generate the individual Clifford operations.
 The class then uses the [Input Stream](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/Guides/features/?h=declare_input_stream#input-streams) feature to send a string of Clifford indices to the OPX that represent the executed gate sequence which is terminated with the inverse operation.
 The execution is based on the [Switch Case](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/Guides/features/?h=switch#switch-case) flow control of QUA, which sets the current minimal gate duration limit to 40 ns.  <!--The inverse is calculated in Python using Clifford tableaus.
 An updated version of the TwoQubitRb class can be found in the [py-qua-tools](https://github.com/qua-platform/py-qua-tools) repository.-->

 [^1]: Knill et al (2008 Phys.
 Rev. A 77 012307)
 [^2]: C A Ryan et al 2009 New J. Phys.
 11 013034